jrehor/kcc/README.md

 -------------------

 <a name="style-sep"></a>
 **Separator** character in k is `;` and it is used for one thing and one thing only, to separate **k expressions**.
 As you have seen above, if there is just one expression on the line, k doesn't require you to terminate it explicitly.
-However, when we were calling a function with three arguments `f[1;2;3]` we had to use a separator, because each argument is a separate k expression.
 Later we will see that separator is an essential part of certain language constructs, but even there it has the same meaning:

 ```q
 a:1; b:2; c:3       /one line three expressions